Year Three Class Page

 The English national curriculum means children in different schools (at primary and secondary level) study the same subjects to similar standards - it's split into key stages with tests.
 If you would like to know more about each individual subject please visit our Curriculum Page.
 Each term our class topic will link in to the curriculum in a way that brings the subjects to life for the children.

-Our PE days are on Thursdays and Fridays.
+Our PE days are on Wednesdays and Fridays.
 The children will need to wear the Rosary PE kit to school on these days.
 Please click here to find out PE kit requirements.

 Reading & Book Change

 The children are encouraged to read the books they choose at school regularly.
-It would be most helpful if you can take time to read with them every week and record your comments in their yellow reading record.
+It would be most helpful if you can take time to read with them every week (3 times a week minimum) and record your comments in their reading record.
 When they are familiar with the book they should change it for a new one.
 Our book change day is on Monday.

 English & SPaG

 Our Rainbow Spellings in each year group focus on 'tricky words' that are commonly misspelled or do not follow regular rules.
-These words are re-visited tow years in a row and are tested regularly.
-From Y3 we also engage in Read Write Inc Spellings which focus on the rules of spelling.
-Children have two weeks to look at each rule before they are tested in class, using some of the examples listed on the document below.
+These words are re-visited two years in a row and are tested regularly.

 This term the children will be developing their number skills, including: